The Elder Scrolls V: Skyrim – Dragonborn: Setting

 The expansion is set on the island of Solstheim, located off the north coast of Morrowind.
-Solstheim was a territory belonging to Skyrim until the High King gave the island to Morrowind to serve as a refuge for the Dunmer fleeing Morrowind after the eruption of the Red Mountain volcano.
+Solstheim was a territory that once belonged to Skyrim until the High King gave the island to Morrowind to serve as a refuge for the Dunmer fleeing Morrowind after the eruption of the Red Mountain volcano.
 Geographically, half of Solstheim is similar to northern Skyrim, covered in icy glaciers and snow.
 The other half is barren, and covered in ash following the Red Mountain disaster.
 The island's settlements and buildings also reflect the differing cultures, with the Nordic half of the land featuring architecture similar to Skyrim's.
 The rest of the island follows a Dunmeri (Dark Elves) architectural style, even containing a giant mushroom transformed into a house.
 The island's main settlement, Raven Rock, is governed by House Redoran, one of five Great Houses who rule over Morrowind, and protected by their personal hold guards, the Redoran Guard.